awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog where the partition to be updated resides\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the catalog database in which the table in question resides\.
 + `TableName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the table where the partition to be updated is located\.
+  The name of the table in which the partition to be updated is located\.
 + `PartitionValueList` – *Required:* An array of UTF\-8 strings, not more than 100 strings\.

   A list of the values defining the partition\.
 + `PartitionInput` – *Required:* A [PartitionInput](#aws-glue-api-catalog-partitions-PartitionInput) object\.

-  The new partition object to which to update the partition\.
+  The new partition object to update the partition to\.

 **Response**
 + *No Response parameters\.*